It’s hard to believe that July is over and August is already upon us. Time sure passes by when you are having fun!

 July Dividend Income

-In July 2017 we received dividend income from 24 companies:
+In July we received dividends from the following companies:

 - BCE (BCE.TO)